Canberra Choral Society: History

-Repertoire, Performances and Programs
+Repertoire, performances and programs

 The Society had a proven record of performing new works by Australian composers.
 With assistance from the Federal Governments' arts funding body, the Australia Council, large-scale choral-orchestral compositions were commissioned by the Society for the Australian Bicentenary in 1988 (Richard Mills's Five Meditations from the Poetry of David Campbell) and for the Centenary of Federation in 2001 (Peter and Martin Wesley-Smith's Black Ribbon).
 Premiere performances of works by resident musical directors have also been a feature of the choir's repertoire.

-The Society has performed at the Australian National University, the 2000 Summer Olympics Arts Festival., ABC TV and Radio, the Canberra International Music Festival, the opening of the new Australian Parliament House, the 50th Anniversary of World War II, the Australian National University's 50th anniversary, and the 25th anniversary of the opening of the Sydney Opera House.
+The Society has performed at the Australian National University, the 2000 Summer Olympics Arts Festival, ABC TV and Radio, the Canberra International Music Festival, the opening of the new Australian Parliament House, the 50th Anniversary of World War II, the Australian National University's 50th anniversary, and the 25th anniversary of the opening of the Sydney Opera House.
 The Society has performed with many Canberra based choirs, the Canberra Symphony Orchestra, Melbourne Symphony Orchestra, Sydney Symphony Orchestra, the National Capital Orchestra and the Canberra Youth Orchestra.

 The Society regularly contributed to community events.
 It has performed at the Canberra Multicultural Festival and during Floriade, and on special occasions such as the opening of Parliament House.
 For many years, the Society provided the choir for the annual Anzac Day service held at the Australian War Memorial.

 Guest conductors and soloists of national and international repute who have worked with the Society include Nicholas Braithwaite, Joan Carden, Margreta Elkins, Gerald English, Donald Shanks, Clifford Grant and Tobias Cole.

 Canberra Choral Society was critical in developing a national Choral Music Lending Scheme that facilitates provision of performing scores to over 100 member choirs across the country and which was instituted in 1965.

+For their 2015 performance of Handel's Messiah, Jennifer Gall of The Canberra Times praised the society for "creating a concert that was inclusive of new singers and satisfying for the audience."